nico/hack/notes/copydir.md

 So this is unusable for build system use too.
 (And when not using `-l`, the timestamps for all output files are truncated.)

-If relax the requirement to preserve timestamps and just require that the output files have timestamps that are not older than the input timestamps, then we can pass `-p m` to not preserve mtimes.
+If we relax the requirement to preserve timestamps and just require that the output files have timestamps that are not older than the input timestamps, then we can pass `-p m` to not preserve mtimes.
 With that, pax updates the mtime on the directory (and, without `-l`, on all files) to the current time --